braze-inc/braze-docs/_docs/_partners/message_orchestration/additional_channels/retargeting/remerge.md

 # Remerge

-> remerge is purpose-built for app retargeting at scale, arming you with tools to efficiently segment app audiences and retarget users.
+> Remerge is purpose-built for app retargeting at scale, arming you with tools to efficiently segment app audiences and retarget users.

 Develop robust, cross-channel lifecycle marketing campaigns with the powers of Braze and Remerge combined—build segments on the Braze dashboard, then send via webhook to Remerge to retarget users through their mobile DSP.